mohammadzainabbas/Reinforcement-Learning-CS/README.md

 Explore the project easily and quickly through the following _colab_ notebooks:

-- [`Grasp: Pick-and-place with a robotic hand`](https://colab.research.google.com/github/mohammadzainabbas/Reinforcement-Learning-CS/blob/main/notebooks/demo.ipynb): This notebook demonstrates how to use the `Grasp` environment and how to interact with it.
+- [`Grasp: Pick-and-place with a robotic hand`](https://colab.research.google.com/github/mohammadzainabbas/Reinforcement-Learning-CS/blob/main/notebooks/demo.ipynb) - this notebook compare three algorithms how to use the `Grasp` environment and how to interact with it.
 - [`Step-by-step training with PPO`](https://colab.research.google.com/github/mohammadzainabbas/Reinforcement-Learning-CS/blob/main/notebooks/demo_ppo_train.ipynb)

 #